 - Extended DuPont Formula

 Risk: Risk analysis examines the firm’s and an investor’s income uncertainty.

 Total firm risks can be decomposed into three basic sources –

 - External liquidity risk

 Limitation of Financial Ratios

-- Conclusions cannot be made by just looking at only one set of ratios
+- Conclusions cannot be made by looking at only one set of ratios.

-BASE rule is an acronym for Beginning, Additions, Subtractions, Ending.
+The BASE rule is an acronym for Beginning, Additions, Subtractions, and Ending.

-For financial year we have beginning balance which is remainings of last year, into which additions and subtractions of items are done.
-Finally whatever remains is your closing balance, which is going to be an opening balance for the next year.
+For a financial year, we have a beginning balance, last year’s remainings, into which items’ additions and subtractions are made.
+Finally, whatever remains is your closing balance, which will be an opening balance for the next year.

 |FY 07||FY 08|